geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_processing.rst

 The **xml.metadata.batch.processing** service applies an XSLT to each metadata record in a selected set of metadata records.

-.. note:: This service requires a previous call to the ``metadata.select`` service (see :ref:`metadata.select`) to select metadata records.
+.. note:: This service requires a previous call to the ``xml.metadata.select`` service (see :ref:`metadata.select`) to select metadata records.

 .. note:: This service is only available to users with UserAdmin or Administrator profile.